andrejbauer/mathematics-and-computation/_posts/2012-12-25-free-variables-are-not-implicitly-universally-quantified.md

 >   1. the universal closure $\forall x\_1, \ldots, x\_n \,.\, \phi$ is valid in $M$,
 >   2. for every valuation $\nu : \lbrace x\_1, \ldots, x\_n \rbrace \to M$, $\phi[\nu]$ is valid in $M$.

-This is sometimes abbreviated (quite inaccurately) as &#8220;a formula and its universal closure are semantically equivalent&#8221;.
-This theorem is causing a lot of harm because mathematicians interpret it as &#8220;free variables are implicitly universally bound&#8221;.
+This is sometimes abbreviated (quite inaccurately) as “a formula and its universal closure are semantically equivalent”.
+This theorem is causing a lot of harm because mathematicians interpret it as “free variables are implicitly universally bound”.
 But the theorem itself clearly distinguishes a formula from its universal closure.
 It has a limited range of applications in model theory.
 It is not a general reasoning principle that would allow you to dispose of thinking about free variables.

 You are in good company.
 Philosophers have thought about free variables for millennia, although they phrase the problem in the language of [universals](http://en.wikipedia.org/wiki/Universal_(metaphysics)) and [particulars](http://en.wikipedia.org/wiki/Particular).
-They wonder whether &#8220;dog&#8221; is the same thing as the set of all dogs, or perhaps there is an ideal dog which is &#8220;pure dogness&#8221;, but then do we need two ideal dogs to make ideal pups, etc. The answer is simple: a free variable is a projection from a cartesian product.
+They wonder whether “dog” is the same thing as the set of all dogs, or perhaps there is an ideal dog which is “pure dogness”, but then do we need two ideal dogs to make ideal pups, etc. The answer is simple: a free variable is a projection from a cartesian product.